 The statistics don’t lie.

-Stress, and the illnesses it contributes to, is one of the biggest killers in the world today.
+Stress, and the illnesses it contributes to, are some of the biggest killers in the world today.

 Lives are cut shorter than they should be…